facelessuser/sublime-markdown-popups/docs/usage.md

 ```

 ### Sublime Syntax Highlighter
 MdPopups can also use Sublime's internal syntax highlighter to highlight your code.
 The benefit here is that you get code highlighting in your popup that matches your current theme.
 The highlighting ability is dependent upon what syntax packages you have installed in Sublime.
 It also depends on whether they are enabled and mapped to a language keyword.
 Pull requests are welcome to expand and keep the [language mapping](https://github.com/facelessuser/sublime-markdown-popups/blob/master/st3/mdpopups/st_mapping.py) updated.
 You can also define in your `Preferences.sublime-settings` file additional mappings to either personal syntax files, or while waiting for your mapping changes to be merged and released.
-See [mdpopups_sublime_user_lang_map](#mdpopups_sublime_user_lang_map) for more info.
+See [`mdpopups.sublime_user_lang_map`](#mdpopupssublime_user_lang_map) for more info.

 In your CSS template it is usually a good idea to generically specify the code wrapper background colors.
 With the [CSS templates](#css-templates), this is very easy: